Ch1ckenMax/fyp/README.md

 # Final Year Project

-# Current Logic Improvement
-- Logging Errors with CAN/SD Card
-- Regen Mode: Activation on braking
-- Simplifications on APPS logic

 # Streamlined Config UI
 - Config Change/Upload to flash memory
 - Config file on client side to see what kind of parameters can be changed